csvpath/csvpath/README.md

 - A column reference with no equals or function is an existence test
 - Functions and column references are ANDed together
 - `@people` denotes a variable named "people"
-- Functions can include functions and/or equality tests and/or literals, all represented by the word "value" in the table below
+- Functions can include functions, equality tests, and/or literals
+- Limited arithmetic is available.
+For e.g. @sun = count() + 2.
+Arithmetic is currently disabled by default pending more testing.

 The match functions are: